astefanich/ring_hunter/README.md

 # ring_hunter
 A swing application which generates random trees and visually displays a depth-first search algorithm.
+This application is tightly coupled; future plans are to redesign this with same overall functionality.

 ## Execute
 Open/double-click RingHunter.jar OR java -jar RingHunter.jar in a CLI